chromaxyz/reflex/README.md

 We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.

 At this point in time Reflex **has not yet been audited** and must therefore not yet be used in production.

+## Known limitations

+Please refer to the [IMPLEMENTERS](docs/IMPLEMENTERS.md#security-assumptions-and-known-limitations) guide for a list of known limitations and security assumptions.

 ## Contributing